Charlie Cresswell: Leeds United

 Cresswell was born in Preston, but grew up in York.
 He started his career at Leeds United in 2013, before signing a two-year scholarship with the club in 2018.
 He was included in the League Football Education's The 11 award for under-18 players in June 2019, and signed his first professional contract with the club in September 2019.

-He made his debut for Leeds on 16 September 2020 against Hull City in the EFL Cup.
+Cresswell made his debut for Leeds on 16 September 2020 against Hull City in the EFL Cup.
 Cresswell extended his contract to summer 2023 on 19 November 2020.
-Cresswell captained the under-23s to the Premier League 2 Division 2 title and was nominated along with team mate Sam Greenwood for the Premier League 2 Player of the Season award.
+Cresswell captained the under-23s to the Premier League 2 Division 2 title and was nominated along with teammate Sam Greenwood for the Premier League 2 Player of the Season award.
 Cresswell made his Premier League debut for Leeds United on 25 September 2021 in the starting line-up for the 2–1 defeat against West Ham United at Elland Road.
+In July 2023 Cresswell signed a new four-year contract with Leeds United.